 Access to care due to a lack of health professionals is the largest single barrier to quality health care being delivered in the four counties served by OWhN.
 As a result, recruiting and retaining health professional in Northeast Oregon is considered to be one of the highest priorities of the network.
 In order to address the continuing shortage of health professionals in the region, OWhN is currently in the process of carrying out the following initiatives.

 OWhN is working with Oregon Health and Science University (the state’s only medical school) to establish residency programs within OWhN member hospitals and at Yellowhawk Tribal Health Center.
 These would include family practice and internal medicine.
-Residencies for specialty care are also being discussed with the OHSU and it is hoped these can be implemented over the next two to three years.
+During 2017 OWhN placed residents from Western University and hopes to place residents from Legacy Health System in 2018.

-8. Arranging Training for Nurse Practitioners, Psychiatric Nurse Practitioners and other advanced practice nurses through OHSU
+8. Arranging Training for Nurse Practitioners and Physician Assistants

 9. Expansion of Health Related Training Programs with Blue Mountain Community College (BMCC) of Pendleton

 Staff of OWhN is currently working with BMCC to initiate or expand health professions training opportunities in the network’s service area.
-Potential training areas would include lab and radiology technologists, medical records professionals, and substance abuse counselors.
+Potential training areas would include lab technicians, medical assistants, and substance abuse counselors.

 10. Establishing Social Work Placements to Implement Value Based Care

 OWhN is currently working with Walla Walla University of Walla, Walla Washington to place Master’s level social workers within the provider agencies of the network.
 These individuals would be trained to assist with crisis management teams to be implemented for the network and as coordinators for value based care services.
-The network hopes to implement these services over the next three years.
+The network hopes to implement these services in 2018.

 11. Increase the Number of Preceptors available in the Network’s Service Area